Georgia-hub/Project-three/README.md

 The game controls consit of a menu bar with 2 options to begin and play or reset the game.
 Also entering any letter in which the player has guessed the secret word to be.

 ### Game rules
+The player has to guess what the secret word is hidden by the underscores.
+The player will guess what letter they think may be in the word, if this is correct the letter will become visiable where this is placed in the word.
+If the player guesses all letters correctly then they have won game.
+If the player exceeds more than 6 wrong guesses then they will loose the game.
+The a

+have 6 lives, if they guess right the player will win.
+If the player guesses

 ### User Goals